Puriton: Transport links

-With the building of the 19th-century section of the A38, the old main road from Crandon Bridge through the village to Pawlett was retained.
-The southern section from Crandon Bridge up the Polden Hill is part of the A39 link road to the M5 motorway.
-Part of the northern section was realigned in 1973, when the M5 motorway was extended through Somerset: it was diverted to the west of the Puriton Inn to roundabout at junction 23.
-Parts of the original route still exist as two sections of Puriton Hill and most of Puriton Road.
+With the building of the 19th-century section of the A38 and later the M5, much of the old main road from Crandon Bridge through the village to Pawlett was partially retained as a link road to the A39, 'Bath Road'.
+The southeastern section from Crandon Bridge up the Polden Hill is now reused as a A39 link road to the M5 motorway.
+Part of the northeastern section was realigned in 1973, when the M5 motorway came through Somerset: the 19th diversion was diverted to the west of the Puriton Inn to roundabout at junction 23 of the M5.
+It also continues over the top of the junction 23, now as a dual carriageway link to the A38, 'Bristol Road' near Dunball wharf; with a link to Downend from just the northern carriageway.
+Other parts of the original road still exist as two sections of Puriton Hill and most of Puriton Road.
 Hall Road, Puriton, was built at the same time to link the A39 to Riverton Road, Puriton.
 The road between Riverton Road / Puriton Hill and Puriton Road / Downend Road was severed by the M5, being replaced by a footbridge to the hamlet of Downend.
-Church Field Lane was also severed by the M5.
-A dual carriageway was built between the M5 roundabout and a new roundabout on the A38 at Dunball, with a link road to Downend.
+Church Field Lane was also severed by the M5, its two short sections near the M5 are unlinked.

-The village is immediately east of Junction 23 of the M5 (Dunball is immediately to the west), accessed from the A39.
+The village is immediately east of Junction 23 of the M5, (Dunball is immediately to the west) of the M5; and since the construction of Junction 23 in the early 1970s, Puriton could be accessed via two side-roads leading directly off the A39 link road running eastwards of Junction 23 to the A39, Bath Road.
 The A38, Bristol road, is just over a mile away, beyond the M5 roundabout.

+Since the announcement of the Gravity, smart campus, there have been major changes to A39 link road and the access routes to Puriton, Woolavington, and the road between Puriton and Woolavington.
+No work was allowed to start on demolishing and clearing the former ROF buildings until a direct road link between the ROF site and the A39 link was designed, built and opened: demolition and construction traffic was not allowed to access the former ROF Bridgwater site by driving through either Puriton or Woolavington.
+Note: Not all of this work and the associated mitigations has been completed.